Reduction along strong Dirac maps: Introduction

-whose target is the dual of the Lie algebra of $G$.
-According to the Marsden--Weinstein Theorem \cite{mar.wei:74}, we may use this moment map to ``reduce'' the symmetries of the manifold $M$ at any point $\xi$ of $\g^*$ which is a regular value by taking the quotient
+This action is Hamiltonian, and $\Phi$ is its moment map.
+According to the Marsden--Weinstein Theorem \cite{mar.wei:74}, we may use this moment map to ``reduce'' the symmetries of the manifold $M$ at any point $x$ of $\g^*$ which is a regular value by taking the quotient

-of the fiber above $\xi$ by the action of the stabilizer $G_\xi$.
+with respect to the action of the isotropy Lie algebra $\g_x$.
 If this quotient is a manifold, it inherits a Poisson structure from $M$.

-More generally, we can replace the space $\g^*$ by an arbitrary Poisson manifold $(X,\pi)$.
-The graph $L$ of the induced map

-is a Lagrangian subbundle of $TX\oplus T^*X$ and has the natural structure of a Lie algebroid.
-Any Poisson map

-from a Poisson manifold $M$ induces a Lie algebroid action of $L$ on $M$, and for any point $x$ of $X$ the isotropy Lie algebra $L_{x}$ acts on the fiber above $x$.
+If we replace the space $\g^*$ by an arbitrary Poisson manifold $(X,\pi_X)$, the graph $L$ of $\pi_X^\#$ is a Lie algebroid.
+Any Poisson map $\Phi:(M,\pi_M)\too (X,\pi_X)$ induces a Lie algebroid action of $L$ on $M$, and for any point $x$ of $X$ the isotropy Lie algebra $L_{x}$ acts on the fiber of $\Phi$ above $x$.
 If $x$ is a regular value and the reduced space

 is a manifold, reduction equips it with a natural Poisson structure.